ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

 ### Validity of the approximation

 The optimal growth problem was formulated with a second order approximation to the growth rate.
-Let us repeat the previous analysis by considering the full (constrained) problem: maximization of
+Let us repeat the previous analysis by considering the full (constrained) problem which is the maximization of:

 $$\mathbb{E}(\log(1+wx))$$